 The excavated original Agni folktales have a fascinating story to tell.
-It was a true story, the lost story of human migrations.
+It was a true story of human migrations.

 Sixty thousand years ago, it was a different climate and landscape.
 We employed computer simulations to recreate the landscape of the Vindhyas and the West Coast of India of that time.
 The excavated Agni folktales matched the computer simulations.
-The Agni folktales were authentic geography and social life of the lost past.
+The Agni folktales were authentic geography and social life of the past.

 According to the Agni folktales, there was a global drought that lasted forever.
 The Trikuta basin dried out.
 All the people at the Trikuta were forced to vacate.
 The O who lived in highlands packed their belongings and retreated to the Himalayas.
 Their lifestyle made it easy for them to pack and leave.
+They were already along the migration path to Sunda land.
+They relocated to South East Asia, what was left of the Sunda land.

 The path of abduction of Sita was the evacuation route for both the J2b and O. It was a two hundred mile long treacherous mountain passage, through several long and narrow gorges, that required meticulous planning and execution.
 A series of Agni folktales were invented as travel guides.
-They were cartographic maps of the area disguised as unforgettable nursery rhymes.
-Using the folktales, they all escaped the catastrophe over several decades.
+They were cartographic maps of the area disguised as nursery rhymes.
+Using the folktales, they all escaped the catastrophe.

 The extant versions of the Buddha Jataka, Ramayana, and Mahabharata were fictional stories, based on the Agni folktales.
-All of them were financed by the Greeks who occupied the Trikuta after 500 CE.
-They were invented by the Brahmin (R1a1), Persian refugees who lived only in Kashmir.
-Brahmin were the Greek mouthpieces, on the Greek payroll.
+They were financed by the Greeks who occupied the Trikuta after 500 CE to promote idolatry.
 The recent Greek financed fictional stories were actively promoted as the sacred texts of antiquity.
+They were the vandalized versions of the Agni folktales.